linweihongvicky/portsip-uc-sdk-sample-ios/README.md

 ## Frequently Asked Questions
 ### 1. Is PortSIP UC SDK free of charge?

-Yes, the PortSIP UC SDK is totally free, but it was limited to work with <a href="https://www.portsip.com/portsip-pbx/" target="_blank">PortSIP PBX</a> only.
+Yes, the PortSIP UC SDK is totally free, but it is limited to work with <a href="https://www.portsip.com/portsip-pbx/" target="_blank">PortSIP PBX</a> only.

 ### 2. What is the difference between PortSIP UC SDK and PortSIP VoIP SDK?
 The <a href="https://www.portsip.com/portsip-uc-sdk/" target="_blank">PortSIP UC SDK</a> is free of charge, but is limited to work with <a href="https://www.portsip.com/portsip-pbx/" target="_blank">PortSIP PBX</a> only; the <a href="https://www.portsip.com/portsip-pbx/" target="_blank">PortSIP VoIP SDK</a> is not free of charge and can work with any 3rd SIP based PBX.
 The UC SDK also provides a lot of unique features than the VoIP SDK which are provided by <a href="https://www.portsip.com/portsip-pbx/" target="_blank">PortSIP PBX</a>.